vaadin/flow/flow-tests/README.md

 * test-pwa
   * ProgressiveWebApp tests
 * test-root-context
   * Main Flow test module.
+    * Contains tests for all main Flow features.
+These should work in all supported modes.
-Compatibility and npm modes tested.
+    * Compatibility mode and npm mode tested in development mode.
 * test-root-ui-context
   * Main UI test module.
 Compatibility mode only.
 * test-router-custom-context